 Testing plays a key role in limiting the spread of the virus, and with more people inside during the colder months, it’s even more important.
 Anyone can be tested in New Jersey – no prescription is required.
 Find out how to get tested here.

 The COVID Alert NJ smartphone app allows users to search for test sites by zip code.
 Find out more or download the app here.

 - Practice social distancing by maintaining 6 feet of distance between yourself and others, wherever practicable.

-- Wear multi-layer cloth face coverings indoors and when you cannot maintain social distancing outdoors.
+- Wear a face covering indoors and when you cannot maintain social distancing outdoors.
 You can read the University’s Policy on Face Masks and Face Coverings here.

 - Wash your hands well with soap and water or by applying hand sanitizer frequently and after touching items or surfaces such as door handles, tables, desktops, shared workstations or microphones, or electronic registers/screens.